-Michael Blackson is a Ghanaian who is well-known for his dry jokes which are always good enough to make his audience reel in laughter.
-He is actually the oldest of all the comedians in this list: he was born in November, 1972.
+Michael Blackson is a Ghanaian who is well-known for his dry jokes which are always good enough to make his audience reeling in laughter.
+He is actually the oldest of all the comedians in this list: he was born in November 1972.
 He is popularly known as the African King of Comedy.
 He got his inspiration from the comedy of Eddie Murphy.

-Michael Blackson has performed in many well-known comedy competitions such as the USA Comedy Central Tour in Philadelphia, the chlitz Malt Liquor Comedy Tour in Valley Forge, Pennsylvania and the Urban Comedy Festival in New York City.
+He has performed in many well-known comedy competitions such as the USA Comedy Central Tour in Philadelphia, the Schlitz Malt Liquor Comedy Tour in Valley Forge, Pennsylvania and the Urban Comedy Festival in New York City.
 Blackson also competed in the Laffapolooza Comedy Festival in Atlanta and the Bay Area Black Comedy Competition in Oakland, California.